 I am a newly appointed as Chair of Governors

 I am Corinne Ashburner.
 I have spent my working life in education, from classroom teaching through to senior management and training of teachers.

 I am Primary specific, an area where I believe providing the best groundwork to pupils is vital.

 Outside education I have been involved with young people since my late teens having worked in the Scouting and Guiding movements, chaired Young Offending Panels and also had an overall management role for Youth Programmes within Lions Clubs International across the UK.

 Mr Jeff Austen

 I am currently a co-opted Governor at Ryton Infant and Junior School Federation, and have been since February 2019.
-I am a father to twin girls Isobel and Katherine who are currently in Year 2 at Ryton Infants.
+I am a father to twin girls Isobel and Katherine who are currently in Year 3 at Ryton Federation.

 I come mainly from a catering and hospitality background, having spent over 20 years in the industry.
 I am very customer service driven and enthusiastic, skills which I believe are good to have on board.
 I am also an active member of the PTA, Friends of Ryton School.

 I will always strive to make sure that every child in Ryton Federation gets the best education and learning experience that we can offer.

 I am PC 473 Andrew Hyde from Northumbria Police’s and up until recently was part of the Outer West Neighbourhood Policing Team, with responsibility for Ryton, Stella, Crookhill, Crawcrook, & Greenside.